CryptoLaw/public/pr/first-sc/README.md

 ### BitQuant

 In collaboration with CryptoLaw, Dr. Wang wrote the trailblazing Smart Contract as a stand-alone piece of JavaScript code, that runs in any browser.
-"I went out of my way to get agreement all-around to make [the Smart Contract] open source so that others can help make future iterations better" said Dr Wang, a licensed money-lender in Hong Kong, "The Smart Contract will automate the processing of the loan, so that I don't have to--that's the best way to make it scale."
+"I went out of my way to get agreement all-around to make [the Smart Contract] open source so that others can help make future iterations better" said Dr Wang, "The Smart Contract will automate the processing of the loan, so that I don't have to--that's the best way to make it scale."

 Dr Wang, as founder of BitQuant [3], is working on new ways to revolutionize fintech and remedy how capital gets inefficiently allocated: "most loans are made to those who do not need it; those who need it most, the risk-taking entrepreneurs, are largely shunned by the big banks.
 The innovation funds and grants help, but still leave a great divide."